Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Initial Material

 \begin{remark} {\rm One also has existence and uniqueness for smooth solutions of the equation \eqref{L0} with given Neumann boundary data $b(v) = \nu_{\cC}(v)$.
 However, in this case, there is no effective energy estimate as in \eqref{DirE} or \eqref{SomE}.
 Instead there is such an estimate but with a loss of derivative - or more precisely a loss of half-a-derivative, i.e. \be |v||_{\bar \cH^s(S_t)}^2 \leq C[||v||_{H^s(S_0)}^2 + ||\p_t v||_{H^{s-1}(S_0)}^2 + ||\nu_{\cC}(v)||_{H^{s-1/2}(\cC_t)}^2 + ||\f||_{H^{s-1}(M_t)}^2]. \ee We refer to \cite[Ch.8]{MT}, \cite{Tat} for further details.
 In some situations, the bound on $||\nu_{\cC}(v)||_{H^{s-1/2}(\cC_t)}$ can be improved to a stronger $H^s$ bound.
 However, it cannot be improved to an effective $H^s$ bound as in \eqref{DirE} or \eqref{SomE}. } \end{remark}

 We next discuss the gauge term $V$ and its linearization $V'_h$.
 Consider the equation \be \Phi^H(g) = \Ric_g + \d_g^*V = Q, \ee where $Q$ is given data in the target data space $\cT^H$.
-We will need the following results on the gauge field from \cite{I}.
-For completeness we state the full result but refer to \cite[[Lemmas 3.2-3.3]{I} for the proof.
+We will need the following results on the gauge field.